 10:00 a.m. to 4:00 p.m.

 The Museum at Portland Head Light is open daily from Memorial Day to October 31.
-From mid April to Memorial Day and from November to mid-December, the Museum is open weekends only.
+In May and November, the Museum is open weekends only.

 Museum is $2.00 for adults, $1.00 for children ages 6-18, free for children under age 6.